Reducing collisions with glass

 Download a two-page fact sheet that has an overview of the issues and what people can do to help.

-See a sampling of bird-window collision prevention methods with relative costs and download a brochure with recommendations on Making Your Windows Safer for Birds, produced by the Bird-Window Collision Working Group (BCWG), a collaboration between The Acopian Center for Ornithology, Muhlenberg College, Lehigh Valley Audubon Society, Wyncote Audubon Society, and Audubon Mid-Atlantic.
+See our national brochure with recommendations on Making Your Home Safe for Birds (printable version here), and see a sampling of bird-window collision prevention methods with relative costs, developed by the Bird-Window Collision Working Group (BCWG), a collaboration between The Acopian Center for Ornithology, Muhlenberg College, Lehigh Valley Audubon Society, Wyncote Audubon Society, and Audubon Mid-Atlantic.

 Additional collision prevention resources are available on our Lights Out page.